Making the Most of your Photography Schedule in Page Arizona

 Many of you reading this website are planning to visit Page after photographing some of the other photographic icons in the area (Zion, Bryce, Monument Valley, Grand Canyon, etc.).
 If so, you will be on a tight schedule and will probably have a day or less to spend in Page and you are going to have to make every minute count.
 Multiple trips to Page over the past decade have taught me a few tricks that I’d like to share with you.
 First of all, you certainly are already planning to hit Antelope Canyon while you are in Page, but did you know that there are actually two different Antelope Canyons?
 They are both beautiful, but unique in their own way and you will want to photograph both of them.

 • The Antelope Canyon that is the most visited and photographed is Upper Antelope Canyon.
 This is the one with the famous light beams that occur between March 15 and Oct 7 .
 These tours are tightly choreographed and crowded but the views are beautiful and otherworldly.
-Pay extra to get on one of the Photography tours (about $80) and take the trip that will be in the canyon between 11am and 1pm (this is when the light beams are visible).
+You might pay extra to get on one of the tours and take the trip that will be in the canyon between 11am and 1pm (this is when the light beams are visible).
 There are a number of different tour companies, I’d recommend that you check out Trip Advisor to find one with good reviews.

 • Lower Antelope Canyon is every bit as beautiful but light beams are few and far between.
 However, at this location you can pay $50 for a photographer’s pass and stay in the canyon for 2 hours without being part of a group.
 Tours will pass thru by you, but you can set up and photograph at your own speed.